emmaroche/Youtuber-App-MAD1/README.md

 ## References

-To assist me in adding some of the app’s features, I found the following resources.
-These resources were incorporated into my app and were adjusted/troubleshooted appropriately to fit the content and layout of my app:
+To assist me in adding some of the app’s features, I found and used the following resources.
+These resources were incorporated into my app and were modified/troubleshooted appropriately to fit the content and layout of my app:

+**Assignment 1 References:**

 Resource used to help with adding a NumberPicker: https://tutorialwing.com/android-numberpicker-using-kotlin-with-example/

 Resource used to help with adding the date/calendar picker and drop-down feature: https://www.youtube.com/watch?v=qCoidM98zNk&t=28s

 Resource used to help with adding a clickable favourite icon to the listed cards: https://stackoverflow.com/questions/34259618/android-using-imageview-onclick-to-change-image-back-and-forth & https://stackoverflow.com/questions/11604476/it-is-possible-to-create-a-togglebutton-without-text

+**Assignment 2 References:**